1jour1vin

 Cairanne: a dry, still red wine

 Red wines account for 95% of the Cairanne AOC appellation.
 The primary grape variety is Grenache, at 60%.
-The other varieties include Syrah (16%), Carignan (15%), and Mourvèdre (6%).
+The other varieties include Syrah at 16%, Carignan at 15%, and Mourvèdre at 6%.

-Grenache and Carignan thrive in dry, stony soils with a red clay base.
-Syrah flourishes best on south-facing slopes with white clay soil.
+Grenache and Carignan thrive on dry, stony soils with a red clay base.
+Syrah flourishes best on white clay slopes with good southern exposure.

 Cairanne: a fresh, light white wine

 5% of the Cairanne AOC consists of white wines.
-These are made from a blend of 30% Clairette, 20% Grenache Blanc, and 20% Roussanne.
-They are complemented by Picpoul, Marsanne, Viognier, and Bourboulenc.
+They are made from a blend of 30% Clairette, 20% Grenache Blanc, and 20% Roussanne.
+These are complemented by Picpoul, Marsanne, Viognier, and Bourboulenc.

-The sandy subsoil and breezy slopes, enriched by alluvial deposits from nearby rivers, produce a fresh, light white wine.
+The sandy subsoil and well-ventilated slopes, enriched by alluvial deposits from nearby rivers, make it possible to produce a fresh, light white wine.

-The white wines of the Cairanne AOC offer a refreshing sensation on the palate.
+White wines from the Cairanne AOC offer a refreshing sensation on the palate.
 They are lively and light.
-On tasting, they leave a lingering flavor of white fruits, such as pear, as well as floral notes, such as violet.
+On the palate, they reveal flavors of white fruits, such as pear, as well as floral notes, such as violet.

 Since 2016, wines from the Cairanne AOC have been clearly distinguished from those of the Côtes-du-Rhône AOC.
-In fact, since 2018, they have also benefited from the European Protected Designation of Origin (PDO).
-Annual production totals approximately 29,500 hectoliters, or nearly 4 million bottles.
-Its terroir and sunshine have shaped its distinctive characteristics, which will appeal to lovers of elegant wines with personality.
+In fact, since 2018, they have also held the European Protected Designation of Origin (PDO) status.
+Annual production totals approximately 29,500 hl, or nearly 4 million bottles.
+The region’s terroir and sunshine have shaped its distinctive characteristics, which will appeal to lovers of elegant wines with personality.

 For more information, visit the website at Cairanne